LeeLeeGMOSPhipidip/CSI473-Project/docs/Acceptance-Criteria.md

 The owner can reject the request  and notifty the renter with a reason (if provided).
 The system must automatically update the item's availability after a successful rental.

+Payment Confirmation
+The system must allow a rental transaction between a seller and a renter.
+Both seller and renter must be able to confirm that payment has been made.
+The system must record payment confirmation status for each transaction.

 Return and Due-Date Management
 A notification or a reminder should pop up when the two days rental date is due when the due date passes without a marked return, then the item status changes to "Overdue" and both parties, plus an optional system Admin escalation flag, are notified.